Living history: Contemporary practices

+National and regional variations

 In the United States, on the National Park Service land, NPS policy "does not allow for battle reenactments (simulated combat with opposing lines and casualties) on NPS property."
 There are exceptions, such as Saylors Creek, Gettysburg.
 These are highly controlled with exacting safety standards, as well as exacting historical truths.

 In Germany, medieval reenactment is usually associated with living history and renaissance fairs and festivals, which are found in many cities.
 One such example is the Peter and Paul festival in Bretten. the Landshut Wedding or the Schloss Kaltenberg knights tournament.
 The majority of combat reenactment groups are battlefield reenactment groups, some of which have become isolated due to a strong focus on authenticity.

 Events with the professional reenactment group Ulfhednar lead to a controversy in German archaeology.
 The German Polish living history group was supported by large museums and scholars, and since 2000 has largely coined the image of early history in Germany and worldwide.
 Among others, a paper with the programmatic title Under the crocheted Swastika, Germanic Living History and rightwing affects started the dispute in 2009.
 On the other hand, Communist Eastern Germans had problems with accepting "Indianistic" living history reenactors, a widespread variety in Eastern Germany that were closely monitored by security forces.

-That sort of 'second-hand' living history is also part of western German folklore and attempts a high level of authenticity.
+That sort of "second-hand" living history is also part of western German folklore and attempts a high level of authenticity.